pleb/blog/posts/minimal-nextjs-blog-part1-hello-world.md

 "strict": true,
 ```

-And to ensure I'm getting the most out of Type Safety, I'll also be enabling no implicit this, no implicit any, and lastly, no implicit return types.
+To ensure I'm getting the most out of Type Safety, I'll also be enabling no implicit this, no implicit any, and lastly, no implicit return types.

 ```json
 "noImplicitThis": true,